rainlanguage/dotrain/docs/classes/raindocument.md

 # Class RainDocument

-RainDocument is a wrapper for RainParser that provides the main functionalities and data types in order to be used later on to provide Rain Language Services or in Rain Language Compiler (rlc) to get the ExpressionConfig (deployable bytes)
+RainDocument is a class object that provides data and functionalities in order to be used later on to provide Rain Language Services or in Rain Language Compiler (rlc) to get the ExpressionConfig (deployable bytes).
+It uses Rain parser under the hood which does all the heavy work.

 <b>Signature:</b>